iyourshaw/test-message-sender/README.md

 ```bash
 $ mvn clean install
 ```
-from the jpo-geojsonconverter directory to install the geojson converter library in the local mave repository.
+from the jpo-geojsonconverter directory to install the geojson converter library in the local maven repository.

 4) Run the Geojson converter in Docker via:
 ```bash